 Upcoming Matcha Workshops & Cultural Events In New York

-A Series of Matcha Time for Mindfulness II at Kosaka
+Our popular workshop: Matcha Time for Mindfulness II

-Experience the timeless beauty and mindfulness of Japanese tea culture through our carefully curated four-part workshop series.
+Experience the timeless beauty and mindfulness of Japanese tea culture.

-Each 75-minute session explores a unique element of The Way of Tea (Japanese tea ceremony), offering not only hands-on practice in preparing matcha but also thoughtful insight into its cultural and aesthetic meaning.
+Following the success of our four-part summer series, we are pleased to offer this special one-time workshop.
+Each 75-minute session highlights a unique element of The Way of Tea (Japanese tea ceremony), blending hands-on practice in preparing matcha with thoughtful insights into its cultural and aesthetic significance.
+There will also be space for open discussion and questions, making the program welcoming for both newcomers and returning participants.

 This is more than a class—it’s a moment to slow down, reconnect with the present, and deepen your appreciation for the beauty of Japanese traditions.
 After each session, you’ll leave feeling refreshed, grounded, and inspired.